kohei0209/espnet/egs2/wsj0_Nmix/enh_tse1_rev/README.md

 ```
 # separation training
 # we recommend to use pre-trained model if you have already trained the model with anechoic version
+# please change the path of the pre-trained model parameter in the config
 ./run.sh --stage 6 --stop_stage 6 --enh_config enh_dptnet_eda4thlayer_1-5mix_1bce_usePretrained.yaml

 # if you'd like to start training from scratch, run the following command